DynamiteAI/dynamite-nsm/README.md

 | [ElastiFlow™ [3.5.0]](https://github.com/robcowart/elastiflow) | Provides network flow (**and now Zeek!**) data collection and visualization.                                                                |
 | [Synesis [1.1.0]](https://github.com/robcowart/synesis_lite_suricata)| Provides Suricata data normalization and visualization.|

+### Dynamite Dashboards
+Dynamite monitor is built on top of the ElasticStack, and makes full use of Kibana for visualizing a variety of network metrics.

 #### Event View
 Get direct insight into your network traffic with the powerful events view, compatible with both the provided agent or NetFlow exporters!
 <p float="left">